Go to content

 Decline

 It is the category that has least evolved over time, maintaining the 200 mm standard for both axes.
-However, there are certain models of Descent bicycles, like the trek session of 29 ”, which has chosen to reduce the route to 190 mm.
+However, there are certain models of Descent bicycles, like the Trek Session of 29 ”, which has chosen to reduce the route to 190 mm.
 But it is not the norm.

 The choice of the right route will depend on the type of routes you make and your technical level